43ravens/MEOPeers-2015-06-15/09-repo-clones.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> * Explain how to push, pull, and update files and metadata among clones of a repository.
+> * Explain how to push, pull, update files, and update metadata among clones of a repository.
-> * Display a simple visualization of state of a repository and explain how updating the repository affects its state.
+> * Display a simple visualization of the state of a repository and explain how updating the repository affects its state.

 We're going to simulate working with a repository on different machines (laptop and lab workstation,